 Hike - Picnic - Camp - Paddle - Fish

-Visitors can trek on over six miles of looped nature trails.
+Visitors can trek on over four miles of looped nature trails.
 Favorite hikes include the one-mile trail around Lake Atwood or the 1.3-mile hiking trail that meanders through woodlands and along the picnic grove.
 During the winter when there is four inches of snow, two miles of trails are groomed for cross-country skiing.
 Pack a lunch and enjoy a picnic at a picnic table or for a larger gathering, reserve a picnic grove or shelter.
 Pitch a tent, gather around a campfire, and enjoy the starry skies at the group campground.
 Launch a canoe, kayak, paddle board or electric motorized rowboat on Lake Atwood for a leisurely paddle or to venture off the shoreline to go fishing.

 “The fishing at Lake Atwood in the McHenry County Conservation District’s The Hollows is a great place to take kids.
 The bluegills are everywhere but are on the small side.
 Use a redworm or waxworm on an ice fishing jig for best results.
 Catfish can be caught on stinkbait or a nightcrawler.
 Bass will hit a Yamamoto Senko or try a Rebel Pop-R on a windy day.
 Lake Atwood is also a no-minnows allowed lake.”
 Dave Kranz – Dave’s Bait & Tackle